FISCO-BCOS/FISCO-BCOS-DOC/3.x/en/docs/operation_and_maintenance/data_archive_tool.md

 ### Data Archiving Tools

-Data archiving tool in the source 'tools / archive-tool / archiveTool.cpp ', compile-time setting parameter' cmake-DTOOLS = ON.. ', the compiled binary is in' build / tools / archive-tool / archiveTool '.
-Note that the' config.ini 'and' config.genesis' files of the node are required in the running directory of the archive tool.
-That is, the archive tool must be executed in the node directory.
-The instructions for using the archive tool are as follows:
+The data archiving tool is located in the source code 'tools / archive-tool / archiveTool.cpp', the parameter 'cmake-DTOOLS = ON..' is set at compile time, and the compiled binary is located in 'build / tools / archive-tool / archiveTool'.
+Note that the running directory of the archiving tool needs to have the node's' config.ini 'and' config.genesis archive 'files

 ```bash
 $ ./tools/archive-tool/archiveTool -h